 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Police have been contacted by two concerned groups of residents after two men knocked on their doors claiming to be religious but asking whether any men lived at the addresses.
+Police were contacted by two concerned groups of residents after two men knocked on their doors claiming to be religious but asking whether any men lived at the addresses.

-Acting Senior Sergeant Anthony Bond, of Dunedin, said police were called to two Cargill St and York Pl addresses about 6.15pm yesterday to reports of two males door-knocking, claiming to be doing "religious surveys".
+Acting Senior Sergeant Anthony Bond, of Dunedin, said police were called to addresses on Cargill St and York Pl in the city about 6.15pm yesterday after reports of two males door-knocking, claiming to be doing "religious surveys".

 The men were asking women who answered the door whether males lived at the addresses.